Code-Institute-Submissions/bozy15-coached-by-caoimhe_JanResub/TESTING.md

 - There was an issue with my jQuery code where the payment form was not being submitted and the loading spinner would spin forever.
 I looked through the boutique ado and found a solution to this issue but changing the some of the code back to JS.

+### Toast success message cart preview, not working as intended

+#### Fixed

+- The contents of the cart preview were overflowing the container and the CSS was not being applied correctly.
+This lead me to believe that perhaps one or more HTML closing tags were missing.
+Looking through the code I found that the closing tags were missing in the `.toast-body` container and the `.card-notifaction-wrapper` closing tag was inside the for loop when it should been just outside.

 ## Unresolved Bugs

 ### Bootstrap 5 toasts not working